Introduction

 Avoid IBS flare-ups by understanding your body.

-Build healthy daily habits.
+Build healthy everyday habits.
 IBS may not have a permanent cure.

 But symptoms can be controlled.